 EPE will consider proposals and other information submitted by Bidders to be confidential only if such materials are clearly designated as "Confidential."
 It is the Bidder's responsibility to clearly indicate in its proposal what information it deems to be confidential.
-Bidders may not mark an entire proposal as confidential, but instead must mark specific information on individual pages to be confidential to receive confidential treatment (EPE will not accept any proposals that simply denote that the entirety of the proposal is confidential).
+Bidders may not mark an entire proposal as confidential, but instead must mark specific information on individual pages to be confidential to receive confidential treatment.
+EPE will not accept any proposals that simply denote that the entirety of the proposal as confidential.
 Except as required by regulatory reviews, EPE will use reasonable efforts to avoid disclosure of such confidential information to persons other than those involved with the evaluation, selection, and any subsequent negotiations.
-To the extent that Bidders receive confidential information shall not be made available to, distributed to, or otherwise shared with any entity before, during, or after this RFP process unless required by law or regulatory order.
+To the extent that Bidders receive confidential information from EPE, Bidders shall maintain the confidentiality of such information and such information shall not be made available to, distributed to, or otherwise shared with any entity before, during, or after this RFP process unless required by law or regulatory order.

-Bidders should be aware that information received in response to this RFP may be subject to review by applicable local, state, and/or federal regulatory agencies and/or courts, specifically including, but not limited to, the NMPRC and/or PUCT, even if marked "Confidential".
+Bidders should be aware that information received in response to this RFP may be subject to review by applicable local, state, and/or federal regulatory agencies and/or courts, specifically including, but not limited to, the PUCT and/or NMPRC, even if marked "Confidential".
 All Bidders shall cooperate with EPE, as it deems necessary or appropriate in its sole discretion, in making technological descriptions, pricing, and other contract terms available for review as part of any regulatory approval process.
-EPE will follow applicable orders and rules of the NMPRC and/or other applicable agencies, including any protective orders issued, such as disclosure of price, terms, or other information as required; therefore, EPE cannot promise that information marked as confidential will not be publicly disclosed, and, as such, EPE cannot be held liable for any information that is ordered to be released or that is inadvertently released.
+EPE will follow applicable orders and rules of the PUCT and/or other applicable agencies, including any protective orders issued, such as disclosure of price, terms, or other information as required; therefore, EPE cannot promise that information marked as confidential will not be publicly disclosed, and, as such, EPE cannot be held liable for any information that is ordered to be released or that is inadvertently released.

-Additionally, as EPE deems necessary and appropriate, Bidders whose proposals are selected agree that key terms of negotiated agreements subject to NMPRC and/or PUCT review and approval will be publicly disclosed on a nonconfidential basis for review as part of any regulatory process.
-Key terms include: (1) term and any option to extend the term, (2) the size of the of capacity in MW and the amount of energy in

-MWh or kWh per month and any conditions regarding the minimum or maximum amount of energy or capacity made available or required to be purchased, (3) price or pricing formulae including any reopeners and escalation provisions, and (4) any fixed and/or variable costs.
+Additionally, as EPE deems necessary and appropriate, Bidders whose proposals are selected agree that key terms of negotiated agreements subject to PUCT and/or NMPRC jurisdictional regulatory review and approval will be publicly disclosed on a nonconfidential basis for review as part of any regulatory process.
+Key terms include: (1) term and any option to extend the term, (2) the size of the of capacity in MW and the amount of energy in MWh or kWh per month and any conditions regarding the minimum or maximum amount of energy or capacity made available or required to be purchased, (3) price or pricing formulae including any reopeners and escalation provisions, and (4) any fixed and/or variable costs.